-MIDI Expression monitors its MIDI IN port and updates its values accordingly, allowing it to stay in sync with your music software.
+MIDI Expression devices monitor their MIDI In ports and update their internal CC values, allowing them to stay in sync with your music software.
 See here for more information.

 Value Persistence

 MIDI Expression devices remember their toggle positions and current patch values even after being unplugged, ensuring that your device is always in the exact state as you last left it in.